 LexShares Marketplace Fund I (LMFI) was LexShares’ inaugural litigation finance fund.
 LMFI was fully subscribed for $25 million as of January 2018.
 You can read about the closing of LMFI here.

 All accredited investors using the Site must acknowledge the speculative nature of these investments and accept the high risks associated with investing in legal claims including but not limited to concentration risk, lack of control over the prosecution of underlying claims and claimant's inability to assert and collect on their claims.
 Investment opportunities posted on this Site are “private placements” of securities that are not publicly traded, are subject to holding period requirements, and are intended for investors who do not need a liquid investment.
 The plaintiff may not prevail in their lawsuit, resulting in a loss of invested capital for investors.
 Investors must be able to afford the loss of their entire investment without a change to their lifestyle.
 Diversification does not guarantee profits or protect against losses.
 The securities are offered pursuant to an exemption from the registration requirements of the Securities Act of 1933, as amended, and are not required to comply with specific disclosure requirements that apply to registration under the Securities Act.
 Neither the US Securities and Exchange Commission nor any state regulator or other regulatory body has passed upon the merits of or given its approval to the securities, the terms of the offerings, or the accuracy or completeness of any offering materials.
 Neither LexShares nor any of its directors, officers, employees, representatives, affiliates or agents shall have any liability whatsoever arising, for any error or incompleteness of fact or opinion in, or lack of care in the preparation or publication, of the materials and communication herein or the or that the valuation of any securities offering is appropriate.
 LexShares does not give investment advice, provide analysis or recommendations regarding any offering posted on the Site.
 Prior results are not indicative of future performance; actual results may vary materially.
 Any testimonials are examples from clients or press, and may not be representative of your experience.
 They are not a guarantee of performance and they have not been compensated for their testimonials.
 Articles or information from third-party media outside of this domain may discuss LexShares or relate to information contained herein, but LexShares does not approve and is not responsible for such content.
 Hyperlinks to third-party sites, or reproduction of third-party articles, do not constitute an approval or endorsement by LexShares of the linked or reproduced content.
 The Site may contain “forward looking statements” which are not guaranteed.
+IRR reflects the annualized rate of return per the xirr Excel function.
 All investors should make their own determination of whether or not to make any investment, based on their own independent evaluation and analysis.
 You are strongly advised to consult your legal, tax and financial advisors before investing.
 The securities offered on this Site can only be marketed in jurisdictions where public solicitation of offerings are permitted; it is solely your responsibility to comply with the laws and regulations of your country of residence.